3 Things You Must Know Before Rock Climbing in Kenya

 Kenya offers a diversity of rock-climbing opportunities.
 From classic trad climbing and four-meter-high boulders in Lukenya, crack climbing at Hell’s Gate National Park, 700m high icy big walls on the Mt.
 Kenya massif to remote big wall climbing at Mt.
 Ololokwe.
 Though there are a number of bolted climbs in most of these locations, the style that will get you the furthest is trad climbing given most established routes can be protected this way.

 Kenya boasts of over 1,241 established routes.
 Majority of the routes (over 813 routes) are traditional climbing routes, with about 43 sport climbing routes and 170 boulder problems.
 There are also about 25 top rope climbing routes that have been set up in the Laikipia East area.
 Climbers are guaranteed that there’s something for everybody to enjoy.

-There are also indoor climbing gyms in Nairobi (Climb Bluesky) and in Nanyuki (Mt.
-Kenya Climb) which provide training opportunities for rock climbers in Kenya.
+There are also indoor climbing facilities in Nairobi (Rockpoint Climbing and Climb Bluesky) and in Nanyuki (Mt.
+Kenya Climb).

 Below are a few areas to give you an overview of the rock types and styles of climbing in Kenya: